darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The module's controls are divided into four categories, presented in order of importance to the AgX process:
 - Color-related controls (the primaries)
 - Tone mapping controls (input range and the curve)
-- Post tone-mapping adjustments ('look')
+- Post tone-mapping adjustments ("look")

 Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed between either two or three tabs.